twisted/cython-test-exception-raiser/README.rst

 * Make sure that a ticket is created for twisted/twisted that covers the new release and explain why we need the new release.
-* Create a new branch with a name that starts with the twisted/twisted issue number.
+* Create a new branch in the main repo with a name that starts with the twisted/twisted issue number.
   Ex: `12528-python-3.14-support`
+  Automatic publishing to PyPI is only allowed from the main repo.
+  Releasing from a fork is not supported due to security restrictions.
 * Update the version inside setup.cfg.
 We now use calendar versioning.
 * Make the required code changes.
 * Create a pull request and make sure all checks pass.